programmai/progression-framework/README.md

         criteria:
           - "Follows policies and procedures applicable to role.
 Completes training."
           - "Accepts feedback graciously and acts on it.
 Gives feedback when requested"
-          - "Builds relationships within monzo and contributes to building a supportive, knowledgable and engaged peer group"
+          - "Builds relationships within Programmai and contributes to building a supportive, knowledgable and engaged peer group"
         exampleCriteria:
           -  criteria: "A criteria with an example point goes here"
              examples: